 - To increase public awareness and appreciation of the marine wildlife in Cardigan Bay

 Observers split their shift into eight 15 minute periods.
-For each period they mark the location of any dolphins they see, how many adults and calves are in the group and their probable activity.
+For each period they mark the location of any dolphins they see, how many adults and young animals are in the group and their probable activity.
 This includes several feeding behaviours and travelling activities, and will hopefully point out which parts of the bay the dolphins are just passing through and where feeding hotspots are.
 The location and behaviour of any harbour porpoise and Atlantic grey seals are also noted.

 Any boats that approach within 300m of dolphins are observed carefully.
 Volunteers note the type of vessel, how close it is and if and how it approaches the dolphins.
 They also determine if the boat is adhering to the Ceredigion Marine Code of Conduct.
 The dolphins’ reaction to boats is noted to see if they take avoidance action, appear unaffected or seek out interaction.